-- Fully automatic espresso machines are as expensive as a machine can get.
+- Fully automatics are pretty expensive.
 If your budget does allow for such an expense, go for it!

 Capsule/Pod espresso machines

-Capsules Espresso machines can be considered the more affordable approach to super-automatic machines.
+Capsules machines can be considered the more affordable approach to super-automatic machines.

-These machines will brew for you instantly without much action.
-Unlike super-automatic espresso machines, these use pre-ground capsules and pods to brew coffee instead of freshly ground coffee.
+These machines will brew for you instantly without a lot of effort from you.
+Unlike super-automatics, these use pre-ground capsules and pods to brew coffee instead of freshly ground coffee.

 Capsules are sealed aluminum pods that have flavored pre-ground coffee inside of them.
-Nespresso invented capsule espresso machines to provide coffee with complete automation.
+Nespresso invented the capsule espresso machine to provide coffee with complete automation.

-Pods are paper-sealed flat circular bags of coffee and can be used in almost all espresso machines, including manual and semi-automatic espresso machines.
+ESE Pods are paper-sealed flat circular bags of coffee and can be used in almost any espresso machine, including manual and semi-automatics.

 These pods can easily fit in your portafilter if the portafilter has an additional pod basket.
-These pod baskets are flat with less depth because ESE pods are usually thin!
-ESE pods stand for easy-serve-espresso coffee.
+These pod baskets are flatter with less depth because ESE pods are usually thin!
+ESE pods stand for easy-serve espresso coffee.

 Meanwhile, capsules can only go with a machine that’s specifically designed for capsules.

 Pods can go in almost all the machines.
-Capsule machines are smarter; they also come with manual/automatic steaming wands and technology.
-Many capsule espresso machines offer a variety of espresso-based and milk-based beverages.
+Capsule machines are smarter; they also come with milk frothing options and more programmability.
+Many capsule machines offer a variety of espresso-based and milk-based beverages.